radoslavovm/MIPS2024/README.md

   > [Documentation](https://www.acr.org/-/media/ACR/Files/Registries/QCDR/GRID-MIPS-Simplified-Measure-Specifications.pdf)

 ### 405
+Appropriate Follow-up Imaging for Incidental Abdominal Lesions

+Reports with one or more of the following noted incidentally with a specific recommendation for no follow‐up imaging recommended based on radiological  findings: <br>
+> • Cystic renal lesion that is simple appearing (Bosniak I or II) <br>
+> OR <br>
+> • Adrenal lesion less than or equal to 1.0 cm <br>
+> OR <br>
+> • Adrenal lesion greater than 1.0 cm but less than or equal to 4.0 cm classified as likely benign by unenhanced CT or washout protocol CT, or MRI with in- and opposed-phase sequences or other equivalent institutional imaging protocols

   > [Documentation](https://qpp.cms.gov/docs/QPP_quality_measure_specifications/CQM-Measures/2020_Measure_405_MIPSCQM.pdf)

 ### 406
+Appropriate Follow-up Imaging for Incidental Thyroid Nodules in Patients <br>
+*** This is an inverse measure.
+AKA the lower the score the better <br>
+Final reports for CT, CTA, MRI or MRA of the chest or neck with follow-up imaging recommended for reports with an incidentally-detected thyroid nodule < 1.0 cm noted

   > [Documentation](https://qpp.cms.gov/docs/QPP_quality_measure_specifications/CQM-Measures/2024_Measure_406_MIPSCQM.pdf)

 ### 436
+Radiation Consideration for Adult CT: Utilization of Dose Lowering Techniques

+Computed tomography (CT) with documentation that one or more of the following dose reduction techniques were used <br>
+> • Automated exposure control <br>
+> • Adjustment of the mA and/or kV according to patient size <br>
+> • Use of iterative reconstruction technique

   > [Documentation](https://qpp.cms.gov/docs/QPP_quality_measure_specifications/CQM-Measures/2020_Measure_436_MIPSCQM.pdf)

 # TO DO
-Update all of the queries with the new logic.
-Document as you go.
-- [x] Add the new column for report prases table that is layed out in the documentation
-- [X] acrad37
-- [X] acrad36
-- [] acrad41
-- [1/2] 405
-> - Needs a quality check
-- [] 406
-- [X] 436
+- [] Measure 405 needs a quality check.
+Also a discussion with doctors to determine clearer language for the specifications of this measure
 - [] MSN13
-- [] MSN15
+- [] MSN15 TIRADS, this measure is under monitoring.
+Addendums should not be sent for this measure until Dr Muro decides it is appropriate
-- [] BH addendum addition for all measures. where do BH addendums sit?
+- [] BH addendum addition for all measures.
+Where do BH addendums sit?

-- [X] As part of the new job, create an output that provides all of the noncompliant cases, and the necessary information to submit an addendum.
-  Add documentation on these results.

-- [] Addendum query currently is only checking for compliance, not a case where the addendum might exclude the report. we need to accomodate for this somehow.
+- [] Addendum query currently is only checking for compliance, not a case where the addendum might exclude the report (ex. additional information of medical history that excludes the report from the denominator).
+We need to accomodate for this somehow.

-Add links in this read me to all of the measure documentation